friemen/reactnet/README.md

 The error handler can use the same entries as the link-function.
 After the error handler has been invoked the `:exception` entry has no further effect.
-Instead of directly returning values the error handler can schedule a task or push values via the network refs `update` function.
+Instead of directly returning values the error handler can schedule a task or push values via the network refs `enq` function.